kristosb/nordic-hud/doc/_doxygen/main.md

 # Introduction

-This is the Doxygen documentation for [hus-application].
+This is the Doxygen documentation for [hud-application].

 [hud-application]: https://github.com/kristosb/nordic-hud/